 - H.R.
+1980 (Ros-Lehtinen).
+North Korea Sanctions and Diplomatic Nonrecognition Act of 2009.
+To continue restrictions against and prohibit diplomatic recognition of the Government of North Korea, and for other purposes. - H.R.
 2290 (Sherman).
 International Uranium Extraction and Milling Control Act of 2009.
 To provide for the application of measures to foreign persons who transfer to Iran, Syria, or North Korea certain goods, services, or technology that could assist Iran, Syria, or North Korea to extract or mill their domestic sources of uranium ore. - H.R.
 2346 (Obey).
-Supplemental Appropriations Act, 2009.28 Among its provisions, it rejects a request for \$34.5 million in Department of Energy non-proliferation funds to dismantle nuclear facilities in North Korea and rejects \$95 million requested for energy assistance to North Korea in the foreign assistance accounts.
+Supplemental Appropriations Act, 2009.
+Among its provisions, it rejects a request for \$34.5 million in Department of Energy non-proliferation funds to dismantle nuclear facilities in North Korea and rejects \$95 million requested for energy assistance to North Korea in the foreign assistance accounts.
 House bill provides \$18 million for development assistance to North Korea in the Economic Support Fund.
-Passed House and Senate and on May 21, 2009, went to conference.
+On June 24, 2009 became Public Law No: 111-32. - H.R.
+3423 (McMahon ).
+To impose certain sanctions on North Korea as a result of the detonation by that country of a nuclear explosive device on May 25, 2009, and for other purposes.